yavimaya/saturnmod/README.md

-Saturn Switchless Mod
+Saturn Switchless Mod (COMMON ANODE R-G LED)
 =====================

 This is the PIC-code needed for the Switchless Mod as described at http://knzl.de/saturnmod/ .

+BUT IN THIS CASE IS MADE FOR RED-GREEN LED WITH COMMON ANODE

-For flashing a 16F630/16F676, you will only need the .hex-file, the rest is the source-code needed for building it yourself.
+For flashing a 16F630 (maybe 16F676 but untested), you will only need the .hex-file, the rest is the source-code needed for building it yourself.

 Building